alexmaco/rust-workshop/DAY_1.md

   - Result\<T, E>
   - Vec\<T>
   - HashMap\<K, V>
-- the compiler generates code for each instantiated type
+- the compiler generates code for each instantiated type (similar to templates in C++)

 ```rust
 struct Point<T> {